-Course Title Basic Skills Of Microbiology Laboratory (Practical) Course Credits 2 Course Out After going through the course, learners will be able to comes 1.
+Course Title Basic Skills of Microbiology Laboratory (Practical) Course Credits 2 Course Out After going through the course, learners will be able to comes 1.
 Handle and use microscope, autoclave, biosafety cabinets, and incubator.
 2. Prepare sterile zone for working in laboratory 3.
 Perform analysis of air, water and pharmaceutical preparations.
-Madula 1 (C 4.
-Evaluate effect of various factors affecting growth of microorganisms Module 1 (Ci redit 1) - Learning Outcomes After learning the module, learners will be able to: Understand the basic microbiology laboratory rules and good laboratory practices, principles of sterility, sterile zone and working in sterile zone.
+Evaluate effect of various factors affecting growth of microorganisms Module 1 (C redit 1) - Learning Outcomes After learning the module, learners will be able to: Understand the basic microbiology laboratory rules and good laboratory practices, principles of sterility, sterile zone and working in sterile zone.
 Identify different parts of microscope and handling of microscope Content Microbiology Good Laboratory Practices and Biosafety.
-Outline • Microbiology Good Eaboratory Tractices and Biosafety.
-Odtime Introduction to microscope and study of different aspects of microscope.
+Outline Introduction to microscope and study of different aspects of microscope.
 Preparation of sterile zone in the lab, working in aseptic area (between two burners) with precautions.
-To study the principle and applications of important instruments (biological safety cabinets, autoclave, incubator, BOD incubator, hot air oven, light microscope, pH meter) used in the microbiology laboratory.
+To study the principle and applications of important instrument (biological safety cabinets, autoclave, incubator, BOD incubator hot air oven, light microscope, pH meter) used in th microbiology laboratory.
 Microbiological analysis of air, water and some pharmaceutical preparations.
-Module 2 (Ci redit 1) - Learning After learning the module, learners will be able to: Outcomes And learning the module, realities will be able to: Guttomes Study the isolation, purification and characterization of microorganisms and understand factors affecting growth of microbes Contont Management of size of microorganisms Content Outline Measurement of size of microorganisms.
-Outime Counting the number of microorganisms/ml of the culture Determination of Thermal Death Time Factors affecting growth of organisms like temperature and pH.
-Isolation of colonies, purification techniques and observation of colony characteristics using spread plate, pour plate and serial dilution methods.
+Module 2 (C Learning Outcomes After learning the module, learners will be able to: Study the isolation, purification and characterization of microorganisms and understand factors affecting growth of microbes

+Content Outline Measurement of size of microorganisms.
+Counting the number of microorganisms/ml of the culture Determination of Thermal Death Time Factors affecting growth of organisms like temperature and pH.
+Isolation of colonies, purification techniques and observation of colonycharacteristics using spread plate, pour plate and serial dilution methods.